ishtiaque05/methodological-choices-impact/README.md

+You can download the datasource.zip from this google drive [link](https://drive.google.com/file/d/1VqmMs6Oi2vorQqlyq5VD4a8BMPzU5RaO/view?usp=sharing) and extract it in the project root folder.
+This extracted folder will be used to prepare the data and generate answer for the research questions

 The datasource.zip file contains 2 folders: `repo-data` and `bugData` which was used as data source for the experiment.
 The `scripts` folder contains all the source code used to process data and generate the graphs.

-You can also download the datasource.zip from this google drive [link](https://drive.google.com/file/d/1VqmMs6Oi2vorQqlyq5VD4a8BMPzU5RaO/view?usp=sharing)

 ## repo-data
 This folder contains 53 `.json` files, each belonging to one of the 53 Java open-source projects.